PatrickJS/cli-book/chapter-two/chapter-two.md

 Okay, creating first command line tool is going to be simple.
 In this chapter we are going to setup a seed project you can use for all your future command line tools.
 We'll go over the basics to creating a command line tool that anyone can install via `npm`.

-`npm` is the package manager that is bundeled with node.
+`npm` is the package manager that is bundled with node.
 It provides an easy way for people to install node modules.
 This will make a great distribution platform for the tools we create.

 ##Prerequisites

-All you need to do is intall Node.
+All you need to do is install Node.
 You can download the installer at [Node.org](http://nodejs.org).

 Open a terminal and check that node and npm installed correctly.
 You can do that by checking the version for each.